SkyLeite/SkyLeite/README.md

 ### Sky Leite

 Hi, I'm Sky Leite (she/her), a Software Engineer from Brazil, currently working at [ActiveState](https://www.activestate.com/).
 My favorite hobbies are programming and video games, and integrating both is how my programming career started (check out [Weeb Bot](https://github.com/SkyLeite/WeebBot-v2)).
-Currently in love with Elm and Elixir.
+Currently in love with Elm, Rust and Reverse Engineering.

 ## 🔭 Currently working on